GrokImageCompression/grok/INSTALL.md

    $ cmake /PATH/TO/SOURCE
 ```

-The `cmake` GUI is recommended, in order to easily view all `cmake` options.
+The `cmake` GUI is recommended, in order to view all `cmake` options.
 On Linux distributions, `cmake-gui` will launch the cmake GUI.
 On system without a window manager, `ccmake` (an ncurses application)
 may be used to configure the build.